rsinghlab/OvO/README.md

 # One-Versus-Others Multimodal Attention

-This repository is the official implementation of [One-Versus-Others Multi-modal Attention](https://arxiv.org/abs/2307.05435).
+This repository is the official implementation of [One-Versus-Others Attention: Scalable Multimodal Integration](https://arxiv.org/abs/2307.05435).

 ## Description